tobilobasalawu/reactMovieApp/README.md

 # Simple React Movie App

-This is a movie search application built using React, where users can search for movies, view their details, and browse through the latest movie releases.
+This is a movie search application built using React, where users can search for movies and browse through the latest movie releases.

 ## Features
 - Search for movies by title